rubencarneiro/rubencarneiro.io/_posts/2021-01-25-Volla phone Repair.markdown

 - Wait until flash, once it finish now you can turn your device on and acess recovery and fastboot etc.

-- Go to fastboot and do the following command `fastboot flash unlock` this will unlock the boot loader and you be able to flash a custom or original recovery.
+- Go to fastboot and do the following command `fastboot flashing unlock` this will unlock the boot loader and you be able to flash a custom or original recovery.
 I suggest you to use <a href="https://github.com/rubencarneiro/rubencarneiro.io/blob/main/assets/downloads/volla/stock_recovery.img?raw=true">Stock Recovery</a>

 - Now will use fastboot again `fastboot flash recovery stock_recovery.img`